New to electric?

 Benefit your wallet

 There are lots of ways owning and driving an electric car can help you save money in the long run.
-Aside from the lower running costs, there are also a series of grants that make the upfront costs much less.
+There are grants that make the upfront cost of a wallbox much less.
 There are also plenty of other money-saving benefits, including free parking in many public car parks, cheaper servicing costs, and exemption from congestion charges including ULEZ costs.

 Grants and benefits

-Electricity is far cheaper than fuel and your running costs per mile will be dramatically cut down.
+Charging at home can be cheaper than petrol, cutting down your running costs per mile.
 There are also many free charging stations across the UK.

 Charging an electric vehicle